mohammadshayk/movie_applicaation/README.md

 This is a movie information web-app like IMDb.
-I have used omdbapi key for the info and represented it in react.
-This is a beginner project followed from JS-Masterys' youtube channel.
-I shall be making changes in it for my learning purposes.
 The node modules file has been excluded from this repository because of its size.

+• Fetched the API from omdbapi and created a .env file for the key

+• Gathered the information in json form and represented it in React

+• Implemented CSS with react components for better user experience